Canonical density matrices from eigenstates of mixed systems: Eigenstate canonicity and degree of quantum chaoticity

-We illustrate the site representation of the RDM for two energetically nearest-neighbor states ($\alpha=13637$ and $\alpha=13678$) in the mixed region ($W_{\rm BB}=0.1$).
-We quantify the approach to the Gibbs state through the density matrix site correlation function
+We illustrate the RDM in the site representation for two energetically nearest-neighbor states ($\alpha=13637$ and $\alpha=13638$) when the system is in the transition regime between integrable and non-integrable (in the present case $W_{\rm BB}=0.1$).
+We quantify the approach to $D_\alpha^{\rm Gibbs}$ through the density matrix site correlation function

-While the state $\alpha=13638$ results in a nearly diagonal RDM in the site basis [Fig.~\ref{fig:rdm_sites} (a)] with rapidly decaying site correlations closely following the prediction by the Gibbs state (Eq.~\ref{eq:gibbs}), the adjacent state $\alpha=13637$ yields an RDM with significant off-diagonal entries, extended site correlations, and strong deviations from the Gibbs state.
-Thus, the emergence of a thermal density matrix in the transition between quantum integrability and quantum chaos is uncorrelated to the energy shell of the system the state is drawn from.\\ As an overall metric for measuring the distance of a given RDM from the Gibbs state we use the trace-class norm
+where $\langle j|D_\alpha^{\rm (I)}|j'\rangle$ is the RDM of the impurity (Eq.~\ref{eq:1rdm_red}) in the site basis.
+While the state $\alpha=13638$ results in a nearly diagonal RDM in the site basis [Fig.~\ref{fig:rdm_sites} (a)] with rapidly decaying site correlations closely following the prediction for a Gibbs ensemble (Eq.~\ref{eq:gibbs}), the adjacent state $\alpha=13637$ yields a RDM with significant off-diagonal entries, extended site correlations, and strong deviations from Eq.~\ref{eq:gibbs}.
+Thus, the emergence of a thermal density matrix in the transition regime between quantum integrability and quantum chaos displays strong state-to-state fluctuations and is not a smooth function of the energy $E_\alpha$.\\ As quantitative measure for the distance of a given RDM from the Gibbs ensemble we use the trace-class norm